-Allison Caw: Allison Caw has spent the last 7 years in Philadelphia as an actor, singer, dancer, creator and teacher but is originally from Columbus, Ohio.
-She received her BFA in Musical Theater at The University of the Arts and attended Headlong Performance Institute.
+Allison Caw: Allison has spent the last 7 years in Philadelphia as an actor, singer, dancer, creator and teacher but is originally from Columbus, Ohio.
+She received her B.F.A. in Musical Theater at The University of the Arts and attended Headlong Performance Institute.
 She co-founded Bright Light Theater Company and constructed/performed in several pieces that merged traditional story telling and stylized movement in site-specific locations including the woods, a loading dock and an elevator.
 Allison also worked with various companies in the area including Center City Opera Theater, Plays & Players and New Paradise Laboratories.
 As a teacher she got her start at the Please Touch Museum for children, where she acted as the Dance/Movement Specialist.
-Currently, Allison is a Teacher Trainee in Williamson Technique of which she is fortunate enough to learn from the founder, Loyd Williamson.
+Allison is a Certified Teacher in Williamson Technique of which she is fortunate enough to have learned from the founder, Loyd Williamson.

 Stephen Geering: A native of Ohio, Stephen received his BA from Denison University in 2009.
 He worked as an acting intern at the Ensemble Theatre of Cincinnati during their 09-10 season.
 Recently, he attended Miami University working towards his MA in theatre.
 It was his time there that sparked a professional interest in Performance Studies, as well as electronic, multimedia, and hybridized theatre forms.
 His time spent at Miami teaching a Theatre Appreciation course has also kindled an interest in pedagogy, including Aesthetic Education.
 While attending Naropa, he is concurrently finishing his thesis on the intersection of electronic gaming and theatre.
 He presented Bodhisattva at 1839 Wylie Avenue: August Wilson and Buddhism at Miami's 2013 MEGAA symposium.
 He has performed multiple times at the Cincinnati Fringe Festival Some favorite past performances include Ahn-Sam-Bul (Ensemble), Trust, and The Doppleganger Cometh and Overtaketh.
 Stephen hopes that his time at Naropa will help him grow, not only as an artist, but as a scholar as well.
 Stephen is a member of American Mensa.

-Bobbi Kaye Kupfner: A Montana based Performing Artist and Musician.
-She has a BA in Communications: Theatre from Montana State University-Billings.
-In Montana she taught competitive Speech, Drama, and Debate at a high school level and was involved with the local theatres, Venture Theatre and Billings Studio Theatre.
+Bobbi Kaye Kupfner: Bobbi is a Montana-based Performing Artist and Musician.
+She has a B.A. in Communications: Theatre from Montana State University-Billings.
+In Montana she taught competitive Speech, Drama, and Debate at a high school level and was involved with the local theatres, Venture Theatre, and Billings Studio Theatre.
 Some of her favorite acting credits are: Macabre Steampunk Sweeney Todd, Sunset Boulevard, That Face, Is He Dead?, The Vagina Monologues, Crimes of the Heart, and HAIR.
 As a Director: The Complete Works of William Shakespeare (abridged), The 39 Steps, and Venture Theatre's Annual 24-hour Wet Ink Festival.
 She was also an active member of the Venture Theatre Improv Troupe.
 Bobbi Kaye has found herself in Boulder, CO at Naropa University to pursue her MFA, it is providing the steps she hopes will lead to becoming an active traveling performer and someday college professor.

 MFA Class of 2016